 Again, any routers on the chart above will work as a mini NAS server.
 But you’re in the market for a new USB-enabled router; find my recommendations below.

-These are routers that deliver the best performance or have a great feature set when hosting external storage or both.
-I’ve personally used them all.
+These routers deliver the best performance or have a great feature set when hosting external storage.
+I've personally used them all.

 This list is sorted based on the NAS read performance using the fastest wired connection each router supports.
 Scroll down to the bottom of the page to see their performances.